-Sparta was an ancient Greek polis that began preparing their citizens for war at birth.
-Spartan mothers would present their newborn children to the rulers of the polis.
-The rulers would examine the child to determine if the children were healthy and strong enough to be of value to the polis.
-Children who were sickly or malformed were murdered.
-Spartan warriors were expected to be disciplined and courageous, but they also had to completely conform to strict rules.
+Sparta was an ancient Greek polis that was surrounded by enemies, so Spartan citizens began preparing for war at birth.
+Spartan rulers examined newborn babies to determine if they were healthy and strong enough to be of value to the polis.
+The rulers killed sickly or malformed infants deemed incapable of contributing to the security of Sparta.

+Spartans had to conform to strict rules.
 Spartan boys would leave their homes at age seven to begin training as warriors.
-They would live in an all-male military housing called barracks where the boys were rigorously trained and disciplined.
-Spartan boys would be underfed.
-If they were caught stealing, the young warriors would be beaten not for stealing, but for being caught.
-Spartan men could marry when they were twenty years old, but the men were not allowed to live with their families until they reached thirty.
-Soldiers who had not found a wife by age thirty were required to capture an unmarried woman of their choice.
+The boys would live in military housing called barracks where they faced rigorous training and discipline.
+Spartan trainers underfed the boys.
+If they caught a boy stealing food, the boy was beaten--not for stealing but for being caught.
+Spartan men could marry when they were twenty years old, but Sparta did not allow the men to live with their families until they reached thirty.
+A Spartan soldier who had not found a wife by age thirty would customarily capture an unmarried woman of his choice.
 Spartan men would continue to serve in the military until they were sixty years old.
-Both men and women in Sparta participated in athletic contests to make them strong.
+Both men and women in Sparta competed in athletic contests to keep physically fit.

-Download this lesson as Microsoft Word file or as an Adobe Acrobat file.
+Download this lesson as Microsoft Word file